top of page

 So, how does it work?

-You just need access to the internet, be able to download Word and PDF documents, be competent in English to be able to take part in the live sessions on Friday afternoons.
+You just need access to the internet, be able to download Word and PDF documents, and be competent in English to be able to participate in the live sessions on Friday afternoons.

-During the course, you will learn what is actually happening to during menopause, and will learn about a structured framework to deliver to practice and future clients to support them to regain control and successfully navigate their menopause.
+During the course, you will learn what is actually happening during menopause and will learn about a structured framework to deliver to practice and future clients to support them to regain control and successfully navigate their menopause.

-To apply, simply book a 15 call with one of our coaches, so that they can help you make an informed decision and answer your questions.
+To apply, simply book a 15-minute call with one of our coaches so that they can help you make an informed decision and answer your questions.

 Your coach & trainer,